driesbenoit/ugent-letter/README.md

 Default 'from' information
 --------------------------
-Adjust the `defaultsender-en.tex` and `defaultsender-nl.tex` to set the default 'from' information.
-By doing so, the 'from' macro's do not have to be defined for every new letter.
+Adjust the `defaultsender-en.tex` and `defaultsender-nl.tex` to set the default 'from' information (in English and Dutch respectively).
+By doing so, the 'from' macro variables do not have to be set for every new letter.

 Signature file
 --------------